maxmekiska/arguing_predictors/docs/docs/modify.md

     return final_df
 ```
 The following template is a special version of the prior two.
 This template enables the use of the Facebook prophet and Facebook neural prophet python libraries.
-These models do not requiere a specific size batch input but rather a whole training data set input.
+These models do not requiere a specific batch input to forecast.
 ```python3
 def individual_predictors_template3(training_df: DataFrame, future_horizon: int) -> DataFrame:
     '''Handles the individual predictors by training them and feeding them the data to predict the specified future horizon.
 The following individual predictors are implemented: